Straight-line mechanism

 A straight-line mechanism is a mechanism that converts any type of rotary or angular motion to perfect or near-perfect straight-line motion, or vice versa.
 Straight-line motion is linear motion of definite length or "stroke", every forward stroke being followed by a return stroke, giving reciprocating motion.
 The first such mechanism, patented in 1784 by James Watt, produced approximate straight-line motion, referred to by Watt as parallel motion.

 Straight-line mechanisms are used in a variety of applications, such as engines, vehicle suspensions, walking robots, and rover wheels.

 History

 In the late eighteenth century, before the development of the planer and the milling machine, it was extremely difficult to machine straight, flat surfaces.
 During that era, much thought was given to the problem of attaining a straight-line motion, as this would allow the flat surfaces to be machined.
-To find a solution to the problem, the first straight line mechanism was developed by James Watt, for guiding the piston of early steam engines.
+To find a solution to the problem, the first straight-line mechanism was developed by James Watt, for guiding the pistons of early steam engines.
 Although it does not generate an exact straight line, a good approximation is achieved over a considerable distance of travel.

-Perfect straight line linkages were later discovered in the nineteenth century, but they weren't as needed, as by then other techniques for machining had been developed.
+Perfect straight-line linkages were later discovered in the nineteenth century, but they were not as needed, as by then other techniques for machining had been developed.

 List of linkages

-Approximate straight line linkages
+Approximate straight-line linkages

-These mechanisms often utilize four bar linkages as they require very few pieces.
-These four-bar linkages have coupler curves that have one or more regions of approximately perfect straight line motion.
-The exception in this list is Watt's parallel motion, which combines Watt's linkage with another four-bar linkage – the pantograph – to amplify the existing approximate straight line movement.
+These mechanisms often use four-bar linkages as they require very few pieces.
+These four-bar linkages have coupler curves that have one or more regions of approximately perfect straight-line motion.
+The exception in this list is Watt's parallel motion, which combines Watt's linkage with another four-bar linkage – the pantograph – to amplify the existing approximate straight-line movement.

-It is not possible to create perfectly straight line motion using a four-bar linkage, without using a prismatic joint.
+It is not possible to create perfect straight-line motion using a four-bar linkage, without using a prismatic joint.